bepu/bepuphysics2/README.md

 The physics engine heavily uses System.Numerics.Vectors types, so to get good performance, you'll need a compiler which can consume those types (like RyuJIT).

 To build the source, you'll need a recent version of Visual Studio with the .NET Core workload installed.
 Demos.sln references all relevant projects.
+For more information, see [Building](Documentation/Building.md).

 ## Features